Current Lab Members

 Niño Dan Posadas

-University research assistant and graduate student
+University research associate and graduate student

 Niño is interested in understanding the responses of corals, sponges, and their associated microbial assemblages to anthropogenic stressors.
 He is currently investigating the impacts of coastal acidification on the stress response and skeletogenesis of calcareous sponges.